Paternity, Complex Kinship and Missing-Persons Casework

 Last updated:

 A forensic DNA laboratory receives two categories of kinship cases that share the same statistical engine but sit at opposite ends of the emotional and legal spectrum.
 In paternity testing, the question is whether a named man is the biological father of a named child.
 In missing-persons casework, the question is whether human remains or a living unidentified person shares the genome of an unknown family's relative who disappeared months or years earlier.
-Both problems reduce to the same mathematical operation: computing a likelihood ratio that compares the probability of the observed genotype data under a proposed biological relationship against the probability under the null hypothesis that the two parties are unrelated.
+Both reduce to the same computation: a likelihood ratio comparing the probability of the observed genotype data under a proposed biological relationship against the null hypothesis of unrelatedness.

 The trio paternity case, in which mother, child, and alleged father are all genotyped, is the simplest kinship problem and the one that established the field.
 Its extension to the duo or motherless case, where only child and alleged father are tested, is arithmetically more demanding and more susceptible to error when allele frequencies are imprecise or the population is endogamous.
 Beyond paternity, sibling identification, grandparental analysis, half-sibling discrimination, and the reconstruction of complex pedigrees from a set of reference samples collected during a disaster or a missing-persons investigation all extend the same LR framework into territory where software is no longer optional.

 Three continents run large-scale operational missing-persons programs that accept DNA reference samples from families: the US National Missing and Unidentified Persons System (NamUs), the UK Missing Persons Unit coordinated through the National Crime Agency, and India's Track Child portal managed by the Ministry of Women and Child Development in partnership with NCRB.
 Each program has different DNA-intake protocols, different laboratory networks, and different thresholds for reporting a candidate match.
+The mass-casualty end of this spectrum, where hundreds of families submit reference samples simultaneously, is covered in disaster victim identification: INTERPOL process and casework.
 Across all three, the quality of the reference-sample design, which relatives are sampled, which loci are typed, what population database is used for allele frequencies, determines whether a match is reportable or inconclusive.

 *The paternity index number on a report is not a probability; it is a likelihood ratio, and the distinction matters enormously in court.*